What Is ClickHouse and How Does It Compare to PostgreSQL and TimescaleDB for Time Series?

 We’ve already established why ClickHouse is excellent for analytical workloads.
 Let’s now understand why PostgreSQL is so loved for transactional workloads: versatility, extensibility, and reliability.

 Versatility is one of the distinguishing strengths of PostgreSQL.
 It's one of the main reasons for the recent resurgence of PostgreSQL in the wider technical community.

-PostgreSQL supports a variety of data types including arrays, JSON, and more.
-It supports a variety of index types - not just the common B-tree but also GIST, GIN, and more.
-Full text search?
+PostgreSQL supports a variety of data types, including arrays, JSON, and more.
+It supports various index types—not just the common B-tree but also GIST, GIN, and more.
+Full-text search?
 Check.
 Role-based access control?
 Check.
-And of course, full SQL.
+And, of course, full SQL.

 Also, through the use of extensions, PostgreSQL can retain the things it's good at while adding specific functionality to enhance the ROI of your development efforts.